ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

       bold.check(),
       italic.check(),
     ])
-    .then(function () {
+    .then(function() {
       html.classList.add('font-b-loaded');
     });
-  }).catch(function () {
+}).catch(function() {
   html.classList.remove('font-loading');
   html.classList.add('font-failed');
 });
 ```

 NOTE:
 The example code assumes that Font Face Observer is being loaded as a CommonJS module.
 The library is also available for direct download at https://github.com/bramstein/fontfaceobserver/.

-To speed our font loading up for repeat visitors we could also [store a session storage token](https://speakerdeck.com/bramstein/web-fonts-performance?slide=115).
+To further speed our font loading up for repeat visitors we could also [store a session storage token](https://speakerdeck.com/bramstein/web-fonts-performance?slide=115), tracking when a user’s browser has already accessed our font files.

 Using the technique demonstrated above we can ensure that our fonts load as quickly as possible, while minimizing the jarring effects of FOUT and FOIT.
 To see a full working example of this code take a look at https://github.com/ascott1/foft-demo.

 [^1]: http://httparchive.org/trends.php#perFonts
 [^2]: http://httparchive.org/trends.php#bytesFont&reqFont